-Magnolia trees are famous for their pink or white flowers, making a popular choice for home landscapes.
-But many species can grow to large sizes, with wide root spreads.
-Magnolias are not commonly known to cause serious foundation problems, but there are some issues that can develop with trees planted close to house walls.
+Magnolia trees are famous for their stunning blossoms, and are a popular choice for home landscapes.
+Some species of magnolia are large trees with spreading roots, so you may worry about the damage magnolia roots can do to your home.
+Magnolia tree roots generally do not cause serious foundation problems, but there are some issues that can develop with trees planted close to house walls.

-Magnolia refers to a genus of flowering plants.
-The term magnolia tree covers several different larger magnolia species.
-These include deciduous sweetbay, star magnolia, saucer magnolia, cucumbertrees and bigleaf, which all lose their foliage in winter.
-Evergreen magnolias that keep their leaves year-round include the magnolia grandiflora, a common magnolia tree in states from Texas to Florida and also known as the Southern magnolia, little gem magnolia or bull bay.
-All of these magnolia trees can grow to large sizes.
+Magnolia, a genus of flowering plant, includes a variety of species of magnolia tree.
+Among these are deciduous sweetbay, star magnolia, saucer magnolia, cucumbertrees and bigleaf.
+All of these are deciduous and lose their foliage in winter.
+Evergreen magnolias that keep their leaves year-round include the little gem magnolia, and the magnolia grandiflora, also known as Southern magnolia, a common tree in states from Texas to Florida.

+Magnolia roots can be a problem if the tree is not receiving enough irrigation.
 Root systems seek moisture from the ground.
 If the ground is very dry for a long period of time, roots can shrink.
-In exceptional cases, this can pull soil away from around a home foundation, according to the Morton Arboretum.
+In exceptional cases, this can pull soil away from around a home foundation.
 A very large magnolia tree root mass can also draw water away from home foundations.

 Roots are unlikely to cause direct damage to home foundations, according to the Morton Arboretum.
 However, it is possible that small roots can invade cracks that are already present.
 Extensive root systems that grow beneath shallow house structures can cause some uplift, according to the University of Washington Botanic Gardens.